Disclosure: This post contains affiliate links. We earn a small commission on every purchase made at no extra cost to you.

 These are lovely to visit in the evening while lit up, but they are also nice to see during the day while you’re sight-seeing around Verona if you don’t have time at night.

-Try the Pandoro
+Try Pandoro cake

 The cake is quite simple and is made with butter, sugar, flour, and eggs, yet it’s an Italian staple during the holiday season.

 Saint Lucia’s Day in Verona

 Saint Lucia’s day is a big holiday in Verona where festivities takes place on the night between December 12th and 13th.
-On this evening, children celebrate Santa Lucia bringing them gifts and treats on a flying donkey!
+On this evening, children celebrate Saint Lucia bringing them gifts and treats on a flying donkey!

 For the holiday, hundreds of vendors put up stands in the Piazza Bra next to the Verona Arena selling crafts, foods, and local specialties.